-MPI jobs typically require a lot of computational resources.
-Running MPI jobs on login nodes slows down the system and impacts the works of other users.
-Therefore it is highly recommended to run MPI jobs on compute nodes.
-You can submit a batch job for productive and massive MPI runs.
-If you want to run MPI jobs interactively, for example to debug or test MPI programs, you can request an interactive session to do that.
+Usually MPI programs are run by submitting a batch job.
+However if you want to run MPI jobs interactively, for example to debug or test MPI programs, you can request an interactive session to do that.

 How to run MPI jobs in an interactive session

 To start an interactive MPI session, use qrsh command with

 scc % qrsh -pe mpi_16_tasks_per_node 32

 When you submit your interactive job it will wait in the queue until the resources you requested are available.
 Depending on how busy the SCC is, you may need to wait more than a couple minutes.
 Interactive jobs by default assume you are only willing to wait for 15 minutes for them to start; if you are willing to wait longer you can use -now n option to make your job waiting in the queue until the requested resources are available:

 scc % qrsh -pe mpi_16_tasks_per_node 32 -now n

 In an interactive session, necessary MPI environment variables have been set by the system, so you can run an MPI program with mpirun, simply specifying the total number of MPI tasks with the flag -np (or -n):

 scc-ha1 % mpirun -np 32 ./your_mpi_binary

 Note that the host file required to run an MPI program on multiple nodes is automatically handled by the system and you do not need to explicitly provide the host file for mpirun.